tqa3001/just-an-ui/specs.md

 - Button to start evolution + stuff as usual.

 ## A few ideas
-Interactive multiplayer multi-colored cellula automaton game?
+1. Interactive multiplayer multi-colored cellula automaton game?
 The model is so versatile you can build so many things with it
+2. make the word "customizable" -> different designs